Sky Nature – everything you need to know about the brand new channel - TheNewsTrace

 What’s Sky Nature?

-Out there each as a reside channel and on demand, Sky Nature will provide Sky’s present David Attenborough catalogue, content material from 4K pure historical past specialists Love Nature in addition to brand new authentic collection.
+Obtainable each as a stay channel and on demand, Sky Nature will supply Sky’s current David Attenborough catalogue, content material from 4K pure historical past specialists Love Nature in addition to brand new unique sequence.

 When does Sky Nature launch in the UK?

-The channel will launch on Wednesday 27th Might alongside Sky Documentaries and Sky Historical past.
+The channel will launch on Wednesday 27th Could alongside Sky Documentaries and Sky Historical past.

-Sky Nature shall be changing the Historical past Channel slot on the EPG guides, and will be discovered on channel 130 for Sky UK clients.
+Sky Nature shall be changing the Historical past Channel slot on the EPG guides, and might be discovered on channel 130 for Sky UK prospects.

-Historical past followers don’t need to panic nonetheless – the Historical past Channel shall be rebranded as Sky HISTORY and can transfer to channel 123.
+Historical past followers don’t need to panic nevertheless – the Historical past Channel shall be rebranded as Sky HISTORY and can transfer to channel 123.

 What new exhibits are coming to Sky Nature?

-Sky Nature guarantees us a number of collection which can discover the magnificence and marvel of the pure world – a few of the highlights embody:
+Sky Nature guarantees us a number of sequence which is able to discover the magnificence and marvel of the pure world – a few of the highlights embody:

 Wild Animal Infants

-As if nature documentaries weren’t cute sufficient already, Wild Animal Infants with Patrick Aryee will focus completely on toddler animals when it premieres on Sunday 31st Might.
-From the outback of Australia to the Costa Rican coast, the collection won’t solely present loads of cute infants, however will spotlight the devotion and the sacrifices of the mother and father too.
+As if nature documentaries weren’t cute sufficient already, Wild Animal Infants with Patrick Aryee will focus solely on toddler animals when it premieres on Sunday 31st Could.
+From the outback of Australia to the Costa Rican coast, the sequence won’t solely present loads of cute infants, however will spotlight the devotion and the sacrifices of the mother and father too.

 Gangs of Lemur Island